 6. Use Less JS & CSS Files

-JSS and CSS files are also the reasons why most websites take so much time to load.
+JSS and CSS files are also why most websites take so much time to load.
 Often, plugins also increase the quantity of large JSS and CSS files.
 These files can drastically decrease the performance of any website.

 There are two different ways to solve this problem.
-The first one is you can minify these files or the second one is, to merge several files in one and reduce the file size.
+The first one is you can minify these files or the second one is to merge several files in one and reduce the file size.

-You may follow any way between these two, whichever you find feasible with plugins like Breeze and Autoptimize or manually.
+You may follow any way between these two, whichever you find feasible with plugins like Breeze and Autoptimize, or manually.